ThinkUpLLC/ThinkUp/docs/source/contribute/developers/devfromsource.rst

    on.
 Name it by issue # and description.
 For example, if you're working on Issue #100, a retweet bugfix, your development branch should be called 100-retweet-bugfix.
-If you decide to work on another issue mid-stream, create a new branch for that issue—don't work on both in one branch.
+If you decide to work on another issue mid-stream, create a new branch for that issue-don't work on both in one branch.

 -  **Do not merge** the upstream master with your development branch;